 Many Cultures strategy (PDF, 633KB) is a key deliverable of the department’s Inclusion and Diversity Framework – We all belong.
 Through education, visibility and leadership, the strategy is creating workplaces where all staff feel safe, valued and thrive.

 Multicultural recognition in Queensland

 - promotes Queensland as an inclusive community with opportunities for all people to participate in all aspects of life

 - acknowledges that a diverse and cohesive society delivers important benefits for all Queenslanders

 - recognises our diverse cultural heritage and aims to ensure that government services are responsive to the needs of our multicultural communities.

-The Act establishes the
+Multicultural Recognition Act 2016 also establishes the

 Multicultural Queensland Charter, a Queensland Government

 Multicultural Policy and Action Plan and reporting obligations for government entities.